pheuer/cr39py/docs/source/index.rst

-Welcome to CR39py's documentation!
+Welcome to cr39py's documentation!
 ===================================

-CR39 py is a package for analyzing CR39 particle track data.
+cr39py is a package for analyzing CR-39 particle track data.

 .. note::